jsaenzBimcv/Study-of-the-Growth-Cone-Dynamics/README.md

 figure 3: Segmentación de un Time-Lapse (120 imagenes) utilizando la herramienta <a href="https://www.mathworks.com/help/images/batch-processing-using-the-image-batch-processor-app.html"> Image Batch Processor</a> (MathWorks) .
 </div>

+When used by the App, this function will be called for every input image
+% file automatically.
+IM contains the input image as a matrix.
+RESULTS is a
+% scalar structure containing the results of this processing function.

 ### Extracción de características